 Your investment is £70 per 60 minute weekly session or £100 per 90 minute fortnightly session.

-Payment can be made in cash at the session or via BACS prior to the session.
+Payment can be made via BACS prior to the session.